machine2learn/galaina/README.md

 This project has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 602805.
 The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under Grant Agreement no 278948.
-This project is co-funded by the Ambient Assisted Living (AAL) Joint programme, by the german BMBF, the French ANR, the Austrian BMVIT.
+This project is co-funded by the Ambient Assisted Living (AAL) Joint programme, by the German BMBF, the French ANR, the Austrian BMVIT.